Investment approvals

 This field is required.

-Activities and obstructions with an impact include:
+Activities and obstructions that may cause an intrusion include:

-• permanent structures (buildings)
+• permanent structures including buildings

-• temporary structures (cranes)
+• temporary structures including cranes

 This field is required.